DC801/BM-Badge/SD_Card/MAGE/README.md

 - `variable` — the name (string) of the variable for the target operation
 - `source` — the name (string) the variable being used in the operation
 - `operation` — `SET`, `ADD`, `SUB`, `DIV`, `MUL`, `MOD`, `RNG`

-Same as above, but using two variables instead of one variable and a constant.

 Mutate variable operations:
 - `SET` — sets `variable` to the value of `source`